 I have been thinking about the Jones colorizer, I used it once again at a Signal Culture resdidency over a year ago.
-I always intended to build one and the empy case on my shelf attested to good intentions.
+I always intended to build one and the empty case on my shelf attests to good intentions.
 I thought the boards were all gone.
 And no one has complained about the colors in my work using the method described above, patching subcarrier into pedestal controls of proc amps.
 It turns out there were 3 channels left in David's draw and I am taking them back to Nyack to load.
-This will be an long project.
-I built the 6 channel colorizer that was at the Experimental Television Center it was a lot of work, a lot of wiring.
+This will be a long term project.
+In the 80s I built the 6 channel colorizer that was at the Experimental Television Center, and it was a lot of work, a lot of wiring.
 Three channels will be just fine.
-To prepare for this I pulled down a colorizer off of David's shelf and pulled a channel and mixer board and took many picutres.
+To prepare for this I pulled down a colorizer off of David's shelf and pulled a channel and mixer board and I took many picutres.
 Then David did the same.
 The modifications are many, this will not be easy,.
 We both plan to document the mods as much as possible.
 Thoughts on this go to how to build the interface.
 I don't have a lot of space for more table top devices so I am thinking about building this into one of the card racks we used to use at the ETC, if there is enough panel space.

 Finally I also designed a possible panel for a Jones sequener (also circa 1984).
 I have one I loaded 20 years ago and am only now working up to putting it in a box.
-We reviewed the layout a bit and I laid out possible panel for it that just fits into the same rack with the HSV and keyer modules.
+We reviewed the layout options a bit and I laid out possible panel for it that just fits into the same rack with the HSV and keyer modules.
 Rather than squeeze it in, I will likely put it another box.